PL5PL/odinproject/README.md

 # Odin Project

+## 2025-01-21

+Today I'll be covering the Flexbox on TOP.

+This is about the way to move elements around on a web page.

+I went over the "Interneting Is Hard" tutorial : [over here](https://internetingishard.netlify.app/html-and-css/flexbox/index.html)

 ## 2025-01-20

 I'll use this as a brief log on things I've worked on with the Odin Project.